-Virasana, also known as the hero’s pose, is done by kneeling on the ground, knees apart, feet together with the toes pointing behind you.
+Virasana, also known as the Hero's pose, is done by kneeling on the ground, knees apart, feet together with the toes pointing behind you.
 Keeping your back straight, slowly sink your hips down until they are resting between your feet.
 Place your hands on your knees and breath normally.

-Another pose that might help is Pavanmuktasana, or the gas releasing pose.
+Another pose that might help is Pavanmuktasana, or the Wind-Releasing pose.
 Lying on your back, bring both knees up to your chest, breathing out as you pull them up.
 Gently add pressure, bringing your thighs into your belly.
 Roll your head up, touching your knees with your forehead.
 Hold for 30 to 60 seconds breathing normally.

-According to the American Pregnancy Association, APA, moderate exercise stimulates your bowels, helping your intestines do their job.
+According to the American Pregnancy Association (APA) moderate exercise stimulates your bowels, helping your intestines do their job.
 The APA recommends trying walking or swimming for 20 to 30 minutes to relieve constipation.

-The NIH recommends getting about 20 to 30 minutes of exercise every day to help prevent constipation.
+The NIH recommends getting about 20 to 30 minutes of exercise at least three times per week to help prevent constipation.
 Stress is also a risk factor for constipation, so try activities like yoga or tai chi that combine exercise and stress reduction.

 Fiber is one of the best natural treatments for constipation.
 NIH recommends getting more in your diet through fruits, vegetables and grains.
-It is also recommended that you drink enough fluids.
+It's also recommended that you drink enough fluids.
 This will help soften your stools and can prevent dehydration which may cause constipation.